13 Conditioning and Bayes rule

 Using the definition of conditional probabilities we see that the joint density can be written as the product of marginal and conditional density in two different ways: \[ p(x,y) = p(x| y) p(y) = p(y | x) p(x) \]

-This directly leads to Bayes’ theorem: \[ p(x | y) = p(y | x) \frac{ p(x) }{ p(y)} \] This rule relates the two possible conditional densities (or conditional probability mass functions) for two random variables \(x\) and \(y\).
-It thus allows to reverse the ordering of conditioning.
+This directly leads to Bayes’ theorem: \[ p(x | y) = p(y | x) \frac{ p(x) }{ p(y)} \] This rule relates the two possible conditional densities (or conditional probability mass functions) for the random variables \(x\) and \(y\), enabling the change of the order of conditioning.

 Bayes’s theorem was published in 1763 only after his death by Richard Price (1723-1791):